Wyamio/Wyam.Web/Input/modules/autolink.md

     Specifies a dictionary of link mappings.
 The keys specify strings to search for in the HTML content and the values specify what should be placed in the `href` attribute.
 This uses the same link mappings for all input documents.

-  - `AutoLink(Func<IExecutionContext, IDictionary<string, string>> links)`
+  - `AutoLink(ContextConfig links)`

     Specifies a dictionary of link mappings given an `IExecutionContext`.
+The return value is expected to be a `IDictionary<string, string>`.
 The keys specify strings to search for in the HTML content and the values specify what should be placed in the `href` attribute.
 This uses the same link mappings for all input documents.

-  - `AutoLink(Func<IDocument, IExecutionContext, IDictionary<string, string>> links)`
+  - `AutoLink(DocumentConfig links)`

     Specifies a dictionary of link mappings given an `IDocument` and `IExecutionContext`.
+The return value is expected to be a `IDictionary<string, string>`.
 The keys specify strings to search for in the HTML content and the values specify what should be placed in the `href` attribute.
 This allows you to specify a different mapping for each input document.

 ## Fluent Methods